NnaemekaAlgorithim/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## 1-who_am_i
 This is a script used to print the effective username of the current user using the id command

+## 2-groups
+This script prints all the groups the current user is part of.